 All parameter settings are stored automatically to the permanent memory of the drive.
-However, if an external +24 V DC power supply is used for the drive control unit, it is highly recommended to force a save by using parameter 96.07 Parameter save manually before powering down the control unit after any parameter changes have been made.
+However, if an external +24 V DC power supply is used for the drive control unit, ABB highly recommends to force a save by using parameter 96.07 Parameter save manually before powering down the control unit after any parameter changes have been made.